-As a welder over the last 20 years, I’ve used a bunch of different tools to fabricate and build various different projects for myself and customers alike.
-In this article, I’m going to share tools every welder needs
+As a welder over the last 20 years, I’ve used many different tools to fabricate and build various projects for myself and customers alike.
+In this article, I’m going to share tools every welder needs.

 What tools does every welder need?
 Below is a list of tools every welder needs to have: